NRA meets in Texas amid protests after school massacre

+Still, he added that “restricting the fundamental human rights of law-abiding Americans to defend themselves is not the answer.
+It never has been.”

+The several hundred people in the auditorium stood and bowed their heads in a moment of silence for the victims of the Uvalde school shooting.
+There were many empty seats.

-Former President Donald Trump and other Republican leaders lined up to speak at the event.
-Leaders of the gun rights lobbying group planned to “reflect on” — and deflect any blame for — the school shooting in Uvalde.
+Former President Donald Trump and other Republican leaders were lined up to speak later at the event.
 Hundreds of protesters angry about gun violence demonstrated outside, including some holding crosses with photos of the shooting victims.

 With the protesters, Democrat Beto O’Rourke, who is challenging Texas Gov. Greg Abbott in the governor’s race, ticked off a list of previous school shootings and called on those attending the convention to “join us to make sure that this no longer happens in this country.”